Navigation

 Agnosia

-• In which perception is thought to be intact but there is a defect in giving meaning to the percept by linking its content with previously encoded percepts (the semantic system); this has been described as "a normal percept that has somehow been stripped of its meaning", or "perception without knowledge."
+• Associative Agnosia: Perception is thought to be intact (the patient can copy a drawing), but there is a defect in giving meaning to the percept.
+It has been described as "a normal percept that has somehow been stripped of its meaning."

-Anatomically, agnosias generally reflect dysfunction at the level of the association cortex, although they can on occasion result from thalamic pathology.
-Some may be of localizing value.
-The neuropsychological mechanisms underpinning these phenomena are often poorly understood.
+Anatomically, agnosias generally reflect dysfunction at the level of the association cortex, though they can occasionally result from thalamic pathology.
+Over time, persistent agnosic defects may merge into anterograde amnesia, representing a failure to learn new sensory information.

 References